barumau/panlingue/eng/darse.md

 in Hebrew it is "shalom",
 and in Arabic it is "salaam".
 Today it is a common greeting in hundreds of languages in Africa, Asia and Europe.
-Pandunia is a constructed world language that borrows international words from all parts of the world.
+Panlingue is a constructed world language that borrows international words from all parts of the world.

 The verb form of **salam** is **salama**, which means "to greet".